buildpacks/rfcs/text/0000-export-to-oci.md

 # Summary
 [summary]: #summary

-When the `Exporter` phase is invoked passing the `-daemon` flag  besides writing into the Daemon also save the image to disk in [OCI Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format updating the [report.toml](https://github.com/buildpacks/spec/blob/main/platform.md#reporttoml-toml) file with all the metadata require to validate the consistency of the image when it is published to a Registry.
+When the `Exporter` phase is invoked besides writing into the Daemon or a Registry add the capability (enable explicitly by the user) to save the image to disk in [OCI Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.

 # Definitions
 [definitions]: #definitions